Are you still creating tech packs in Excel? That comes as no surprise.

 - Labeled arrows to show where each number/letter designations are on your sketch.

 Now, here’s how it’s done on Techpacker.
 You simply drag your technical sketches on your tech pack board.
-Open the image and start drawing lines and add comments on the specific details of your design you want to highlight.
+Open the image and start drawing lines and add comments on the specific details of the design you want to highlight.

 Each line is labeled with a callout number to easily identify its corresponding comment listed on the right.
 And don't worry about formatting any of this, all your annotations will be neatly organized and presented in your Techpack PDF.